-Design criteria: A set of standards that determine each alternative's ability to meet the HSR project purpose and need and performance requirements, which are used to compare design differences and qualities in alignment and station locations.
+Design criteria: To determine each alternative's ability to meet the HSR project purpose and need, alternatives are evaluated against HSR system performance criteria that are used to compare design differences and qualities in alignment and station locations.

 Design options: Design features used during the early stages of the alternatives screening process to refer to preliminary alternative alignments.